Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Spectral Analysis

 \subsection{Emission Line Measurement}

-For each galaxy, we perform flux calibration by re-scaling its spectrum to the measured photometry.
-The flux calibration factor is defined as the median ratio of the NIRCam photometry and the photometry measured from the prism spectrum.
-The latter is measured using the \texttt{sedpy} package \citep{sedpy}.
-We use the Penalized PiXel-Fitting package \citep[\texttt{pPXF;}][]{pPXF1, pPXF2, pPXF3} to constrain the emission line fluxes on the calibrated spectra. \texttt{pPXF} simultaneously models the stellar continuum and emission by fitting the former with a stellar population and the latter with Gaussian profiles.
-We adopted the MILES stellar library \citep{MILES1, MILES2}.
+We use the Penalized PiXel-Fitting package \citep[\texttt{pPXF;}][]{pPXF1, pPXF2, pPXF3} to measure the emission line fluxes from the calibrated optimally-extracted 1D spectra. \texttt{pPXF} simultaneously models the continuum and emission lines by fitting the former with a stellar population and the latter with Gaussian profiles.
+We adopt the built-in MILES stellar library \citep{MILES1, MILES2}.

-The measured line fluxes are corrected for Galactic extinction and lensing magnification following the prescriptions described in Section \ref{sec: data-spec}.
-We correct for intrinsic dust attenuation.
-If both the H$\beta$ and H$\alpha$ fluxes are constrained from the spectrum, the Balmer decrement \citep[assuming Case B recombination;][]{1989agna.book.....O} is used to correct the measured line fluxes.
-Otherwise, we use the $A_V$ of the diffuse dust component, as inferred by SED fitting (see Section \ref{sec: phot-SED}).
-We adopt a \cite{CCM89} dust model.
+We correct for intrinsic dust attenuation as follows.
+If both the H$\beta$ and H$\alpha$ line fluxes are measured with high confidence (S/N $> 5$), the Balmer decrement \citep[assuming Case B recombination;][]{1989agna.book.....O} is used to correct the measured line fluxes for dust reddening adopting a routine similar to that detailed in \cite{SCALIBR}.
+Otherwise, we use the best-fit $A_{\rm V}$ of the diffuse dust component, as inferred by SED fitting (see Section \ref{sec: phot-SED}), to correct for dust attenuation.
+In both cases we adopt a \cite{2000ApJ...533..682C} dust curve.
+Prior to correcting for intrinsic dust attenuation, the measured line fluxes are also corrected for Galactic extinction and lensing magnification following the prescriptions described in Section \ref{sec: data-spec}.

-We measure the SFR of each galaxy from its H$\alpha$ flux where available.
+We measure the SFR of each galaxy from its H$\alpha$ line flux, where available.
 We use the relation from \cite{2013seg..book..419C} to convert the measured H$\alpha$ flux to SFR.
 At redshifts above $z \sim 7$, where H$\alpha$ falls out of the NIRSpec prism coverage, we use the H$\beta$ flux measurements to estimate the H$\alpha$ fluxes (assuming Case B recombination) and measure the SFRs.
-The measured SFRs are converted to Chabrier IMF \citep{chabrier+2003}.
+The measured SFRs are converted to Chabrier IMF \citep{chabrier+2003} to be consistent with stellar masses inferred by SED-fitting.

 The adopted metallicity diagnostic method in this work (see Section \ref{sec: spec-metallicity}) relies on the equivalent width of H$\beta$ (EW$_{{\rm H}\beta}$) as a proxy for determining the ionization state of ISM.
 We measure EW$_{{\rm H}\beta}$ using the best-fit Gaussian profile to H$\beta$ and the best-fit stellar continuum, both retrieved from the \texttt{pPXF} fits.
 The EW is measured in the wavelength range out of which the line flux has fallen below 0.01 of its peak flux.